huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_secgroup_rule.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the security group rule resource.
     If omitted, the provider-level region will be used.
     Changing this creates a new security group rule.

+* `security_group_id` - (Required, String, ForceNew) Specifies the security
+    group id the rule should belong to.
+    Changing this creates a new security group rule.

 * `direction` - (Required, String, ForceNew) Specifies the direction of the